-I’ve often felt a little homeless, or at least nomadic.
-I once came home from a week at church camp to find my family had moved without me.
-I found them though (since they only moved two houses away), so they let me stay for a few more years.
-Eventually, I let them get away for good and stole a cute girl from a house across town.
+I’ve often felt a little homeless, or at least nomadic!
+One time, I came home from a week at church camp to find that my family had moved without me.
+They only moved two houses away, so I found them soon enough.
+Eventually, after a few additional moves, I let them get away for good and stole a cute girl from a house across town.
 We moved about 500 miles away and went to college together.
 After college, she followed me to Colorado, too.
 I was cool with that because I liked her.
 A lot!
 Plus we’d been married for 4 years by then so it would’ve been kind of awkward to go without her.

-After 16 years of youth ministry and having 4 kids together, I still like her.
+After 20+ years of youth ministry and having 4 kids together, I still like her.
 A lot!
-We’ve been married for over 21 years now, so I’m pretty sure we’re going to make it.
-Actually, I was sure we’d make it when she choked down the lemon chicken I made on prom night!
-Or maybe it was when she loaned me $500 so I could buy our wedding rings… or maybe it was when she learned to drive a manual transmission (because that was the only car we had)… I’m pretty skeptical about a lot of things, and I doubt myself more than anybody I know, but I have no equivocation about my wife.
+We’ve been married for 28 years now, so I’m pretty sure we’re going to make it.
+Actually, I was sure we’d make it when she learned to drive a manual transmission (because that was the only car we had)… I’m pretty skeptical about a lot of things, and I doubt myself more than anybody I know, but I have no equivocation about my wife.
 She’s just awesome.
-Her offspring are pretty incredible as well (though I suppose I’m biased).
+Her offspring are pretty incredible as well (though I admit my bias).

-As a youth minister, I recognize that I don’t always see things the way normal people do, but I love spending time with adolescents.
+I have come to grips with the fact that I don’t always see things the way normal people do, but I love spending time with students and developing leaders.
 I love the church and young people and developing them to lead the church.
 I love seeing them come face to face with God and discover who they really are – who He’s created them to be.
-I love it when they tip over in chairs at the most serious of moments, then become youth ministers themselves who get to ‘put up’ with kids who do the same.
-I love it when they climb under buses to be with a hiding kid, and later realize, they used to be the one hiding.
 I love it when they realize they don’t have to settle for normal and that things don’t have to stay the way they are.
-I love it when they finally realize that they’re nomads, too… made for another kingdom… made for a crash.
+And I love it when they finally realize that they’re nomads, too… made for another kingdom… made for a crash.

 - following me on twitter